Vermont Plumbing Continuing Education

 Once you’ve finished your eight CE hours, you’re ready to submit your renewal application.
 You can do this online.

-When you do, you’ll need to pay the relevant renewal fee:
+When you do, you’ll need to pay the relevant renewal fee which varies by license type.

 If you’re a master or journeyman plumber with a specialist license, you just need to pay the main license fee.
 You’re exempt from the specialist license fee.